rpdelaney/l4d2-tourney-rules/rules.md

 newtons.
 (Yes, really.)

-If your team forfeits any match, you **must** post in `#results` and clearly request to be paired in the next round, or **you will be removed from the tournament without notice.**
+If your team forfeits any match, you **must** post in `#results` and clearly request to be paired in the next round.
+If you do not, ***your team will be removed from the tournament without notice.***

 #### 2.1.5 References